libsdl-org/SDL/docs/README-documentation-rules.md

 and wikiheaders will treat this differently than a comment with one `*`, as this signifies that this is not just a comment, but _documentation_.

+These comments _must_ start in the first column of the line, or wikiheaders will ignore them, even with the "/**" start (we should improve the script someday to handle this, but currently this is a requirement).

 We do _not_ parse every magic Doxygen tag, and we don't parse them in `@param` format.
 The goal here was to mostly coexist with people that might want to run Doxygen on the SDL headers, not to build Doxygen from scratch.
 That